-There are hundreds of pergola roof designs that you can choose from, there are as well different materials that go with these designs.
-Pergola roof materials range from polycarbonate, fiberglass, steel, tiles and opening roofs.
+There are hundreds of pergola roof designs that you can choose from, there are as well different materials that go with these designs such as; polycarbonate, fiber glass, steel, tiles and opening roofs.

 To start with, consider how much light you want to have going through your pergola roof, and remember light means heat, the more light the more heat.
 If your location happened to be all summer feel year long, then there wouldn’t be too much trouble in choosing your best roof design for your pergola.

 The polycarbonate material used for your roofing has different options as well.
 As polycarbonates have different qualities with regards to the amount of heat and light it allows.

 Since there are different pergola roof styles to choose from, if your budget will allow you, you can go for the opening pergola roof; this will allow you to control how much heat and light will be coming into your pergola.

 Fiberglass is a roof pergola that may also work for greenhouses and even garden sheds.
 Fiberglass roofing is a good way to keep rain and snow out but also allows natural light in, ultimately reducing the amount of electricity used.

 Among all the choices for your pergola roof, this material will be your best candidate if you desire to have a cool room.
 The difficult part is this material is also extremely hard to install and may require you to get professional help.

 Whatever designs you are looking at to complete the theme of your pergola and its pergola roof, then choose wisely.
 Get the ones which will work best with the weather in your area as well as the amount of light that you need.

 Depending on your need you can even have the option of changing the design or re-position your roof.